mayconht/Playwright-ReqRoll---Personal-Study/README.md

 Notes and troubleshooting:

 - The Playwright install script path uses your target framework.
-This project targets `net8.0`, so the script is generated at `bin/Debug/net8.0/playwright.ps1` (Windows/PowerShell) or `bin/Debug/net8.0/playwright.sh` (Linux/macOS/Bash).
+This project targets `net8.0`, so the script is generated at `bin/Debug/net8.0/playwright.ps1` (Windows/PowerShell).
 If you change the target framework, update any references accordingly.
 - On first run inside a fresh container, browser downloads can take a few minutes.
 - If tests fail during container creation, re-run them after the browsers finish installing.